wangqliang123/weibo-api/README.md

 6. An access token will be issued like:

 	AccessToken [accessToken=2.00oCIiNDN5IxDE78814a2afeBDSCHC, expireIn=157679999, refreshToken=,uid=2951008222]
+7. If you provide multiple lines in the file `file\txt\weibo-auth-info.txt`, the process above will repeat for all lines.

-The access token will be written to the file `file\txt\access-code.txt` automatically.
+The access tokens will be written to the file `file\txt\access-code.txt` automatically.

 ## Grap Weibo comments data